Board-Certified Urologist

 What is a normal PSA for a 60 year old?

 For men in their 60s, a PSA level up to 4.5 ng/mL is typically considered within the age-adjusted normal range.
-However, any rapid increase in PSA should be evaluated by a urologist.
+However, any rapid increase in PSA (PSA velocity) should be evaluated by a urologist, even if the total number is still below 4.5.

-Yes, PSA levels naturally rise as men age because the prostate gland often grows larger over time (BPH) and produces more PSA, even in the absence of cancer.
+Yes, PSA levels naturally rise as men age because the prostate gland often grows larger over time due to Benign Prostatic Hyperplasia (BPH).
+A larger prostate physically produces more PSA, even in the absence of cancer.
 Read our complete guide to understanding your PSA levels here.

 Scroll to Top